 Ciampino is Rome’s second airport, and the destination of choice for many of Europe’s low-cost airlines.
 It is less well served by transport links than Fiumicino.
-However, it is closer to Rome city center than Fiumicino.
+But, it is closer to Rome city center than Fiumicino.
 We explore your options.

-Getting to the city from Ciampino Airport
+Getting to the city from Ciampino Airport:

 Like at Fiumicino, Taxis are meant to charge a set fee for anywhere in the city.
 This is a reasonable €30 per car for up to four passengers including baggage, to destinations within the Aurelian Walls (essentially the city center).
 However as always, there are extras such as out-of-hours charges, baggage charges, that can increase the price – and drivers may often try to add fake ‘fees’ on, or rely on you not knowing what the official set charge is.

 Ciampino is served by several coach companies.
-Your low-cost carrier will sell you a ticket on the plane for around €4 each way, which will usually save you about €2 off the price of a ticket sold at the door of the coach, but it does mean you have to wait for the specific coach company that the airline sold you, and can’t jump on the next available coach.
+Your low-cost carrier will sell you a ticket on the plane for around €4-5 each way, which will usually save you about €2 off the price of a ticket sold at the door of the coach, but it does mean you have to wait for the specific coach company that the airline sold you, and can’t jump on the next available coach.